Client Application One using ASP.NET Core MVC

 Creating the Views:

-Let us proceed and implement the Registration and Login Views, which we require to register a new user and allow a registered user to log into our application.
+Let us proceed and implement the Registration and Login Views, which we require to register a new user and allow a registered user to log in to our application.

 Register View (Views/Account/Register.cshtml)